shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I don’t think that’s how it works.”

 Astalir struggled a little more.
 “Reesu!
-When I get out I’m going to poke so many antler holes in that smug face of yours!”
+When I get out, I’m going to poke so many antler holes in that smug face of yours!”
 He managed to get his front right hoof free.
 It seems the pee might have actually helped a little.

 Reesu took a sip of ale, and Bob took a sip of ale.

 Astalir’s ears flipped.
-He settled down, and got real quiet.
-He held his breathe.
+He settled down and got real quiet.
+He held his breath.

 Reesu put the bottle to her mouth, and the swashing of the liquid caught Astalir’s attention.
 His ear flicked to the sound of the bottle.
 Reesu froze in position, and grabbed Bob with an invisible tentacle to keep him quiet too.
-Her eyebrows were lifted and her lips were pursed.
+Her eyebrows were lifted, and her lips were pursed.

 Astalir grunted after a few minutes, and his ears flitted down.
 “Reesu, why did you do this?”
-He raised his ears again, and calmed his breathing.
+He raised his ears again and calmed his breathing.

 Reesu, instead of saying anything, held out a finger and wiggled it at the wall in front of Astalir. *Because it’s fun.*

 Astalir snorts, but otherwise stays quiet.

 Reesu doesn’t dare move, and she doesn’t let Bob move either.
-For a whole half hour, the trio are stuck in a quiet game stand off.
+For a whole half hour, the trio are stuck in a quiet game standoff.

 The one to finally break the silence was Captain Johnny, who burst into the room.